How To Train Restaurant Employees To Handle Difficult Customers

 Develop A Standard Procedure

 You can’t predict what is going to set a particular customer off, but you can come up with a list of common scenarios, such as a mistake in an order, dissatisfaction with quality or the service not being fast enough.
-Discuss these scenarios with your employees and have a standard procedure in place for each.
+Dashboards & business intelligence for restaurants can help access and collect data to make verifiable decisions.
+Technology services for restaurants can provide the right tools.
+Discuss operational protocols with your employees and have a standard procedure in place for each.
 For example, if an order comes out wrong, let them know if they can offer to take the item off of the bill or give the customer something like a free dessert.
 Having a plan in place will help your employees stay calm in a stressful situation.